 Private Carriers Might Be the Answer

 Fortunately, the trucking industry still has its perks.
-It has high-paying jobs, if one knows where to look.
+It has high-paying jobs if one knows where to look.
 While the open waters of trucking are highly competitive, some private carriers may offer salaries twice as high as regular, independent, driving positions.

 Understandably, drivers flock to such positions.
 Large trucking companies are making efforts to retain experienced workers and keep them from transitioning to other trucking jobs, as it costs them valuable labor.
 There’s a chance this backswing may reduce the popularity of independent contracting.
 There’s also a chance that the push to turn employees into contractors will remain a clever strategy.
 For the time being, some companies are still saving money with this clever strategy.

 At the end of the day, independent drivers should be careful who they sign on with.
 If a private carrier position opens, they may be faced with a $65,000 penalty to switch.
 Armed with information, however, a private contractor can easily navigate the competitive world of trucking.
-Or, even better: They can continue setting their own prices, working with companies of their choosing and navigate the legal challenges of job-switching.
+Or, even better: They can continue setting their prices, working with companies of their choosing, and navigating the legal challenges of job-switching.
 A lot of factors impact the trucking industry, but there’s always a way to navigate them.

 Trucking Jobs | CDLjobs.com